 1. Good Leaders are Servants, not Bosses

 Years ago, I had an interesting experience that made a huge impact on me.
 A few of my team members and I flew across the country to absorb information from thought leaders at a marketing conference.
-It was a great time with many memorable moments, but the most impactful experience came when we recognized a local company showing off one of their products at a booth.
+It was a great time with many memorable moments, but the most impactful experience came when we recognized a company showing off one of their products at a booth.

 Three employees interacted with passersby while their boss sat nearby, staring into a phone.
 Interested, I kept an eye on them each time we passed by the conference floor, only to notice the same scenario.
 The boss continued to sit by while the team spoke with attendees.